By Guest Blogger Sandy Harper

 –Waste money!
 Here are a few things to cut costs on:

--If you want to have kid goodie bags, keep them at a reasonably cost & get practical items
+-If you want to have kid goodie bags, keep them at a reasonable cost & get practical items

 -Too many desserts – Hello, there’s birthday cake!